 Our method is currently limited only to hyperelastic materials satisfying the Valanis-Landel assumption.
 Even though this assumption covers many practical models, including the recently proposed spline-based materials [Xu et al. 2015], it would be interesting to study the further generalization of our method.
 Perhaps even more interesting would be to remove the assumption of hyperelasticity.
-Can we develop fast algorithms for simulating non-hyperelastic materials, including the effects such as relaxation, creep, and hysteresis [Bargteil et al. 2007]?
+Can we develop fast algorithms for simulating non-hyperelastic materials, including effects such as relaxation, creep, and hysteresis [Bargteil et al. 2007]?
+Our method assumes linear FEM; it would be a great topic to find a good Hessian approximation to nonlinear shape functions, such as Quadratic Bézier Finite Elements [Bargteil and Cohen 2014].
 Inspired by the recent work of Wang [2015], we would like to explore GPU implementations of physics-based simulations.
 Our current method is derived from the Implicit Euler time integration method and therefore inherits its artificial damping drawbacks.
-We experimented with Implicit Midpoint - a symplectic integrator which does not suffer from this problem.
+We experimented with Implicit Midpoint-a symplectic integrator that does not suffer from this problem.
 However, we found that Implicit Midpoint is much less stable.
-In the future we would like to explore fast numerical solvers for symplectic yet stable integration methods.
-Finally, we plan to investigate specific physics-based applications which require both high accuracy and speed, such as interactive surgery simulation.
+In the future, we would like to explore fast numerical solvers for symplectic yet stable integration methods.
+Finally, we plan to investigate specific physicsbased applications that require both high accuracy and speed, such as interactive surgery simulation.